Daniel908009/Asteroids-2/README.md

    python3 main.py
    ```
 2. Using .exe file
-   1. Simply download the .exe file from the latest release.
+   1. Simply download the executable file from the latest release (Pick one based on your OS).
 It should be on the right side of the repository webpage
    2. Run the executable